-Under the Roche pralsetinib collaboration agreement, the Company received an upfront cash payment of \$675.0 million in the third quarter of 2020.
-In addition, the Company is eligible to receive up to \$927.0 million in contingent payments, including specified development, regulatory and sales-based milestones for pralsetinib and any licensed product containing a next-generation RET compound.
-During the three months ended September 30, 2020, as a result of initial U.S. marketing approval for GAVRETO, the Company achieved \$40.0 million in specified regulatory and commercialization milestones.
+Under the Roche pralsetinib collaboration agreement, the Company received an upfront cash payment of \$675.0 million, and through March 31, 2021, the Company has received a total of \$55.0 million in specified regulatory and commercialization milestones.
+In addition to upfront and milestone payments received through March 31, 2021, the Company is eligible to receive up to \$872.0 million in contingent payments, including specified development, regulatory and sales-based milestones for pralsetinib and any licensed product containing a next-generation RET compound.

 In the U.S., the Company and Roche will work together to co-commercialize pralsetinib and will equally share responsibilities, profits and losses.
 In addition, the Company is eligible to receive tiered royalties ranging from high-teens to mid-twenties on annual net sales of pralsetinib outside the U.S., excluding Greater China (the Roche territory).

-The Company and Roche have also agreed to co-develop pralsetinib globally in RET-altered solid tumors, including nonsmall cell lung cancer, medullary thyroid carcinoma and other thyroid cancers, as well as other solid tumors.
+The Company and Roche have also agreed to co-develop pralsetinib globally in RET-altered solid tumors, including non-small cell lung cancer, medullary thyroid carcinoma and other thyroid cancers, as well as other solid tumors.
 The Company and Roche will share global development costs for pralsetinib at a rate of 45 percent for the Company and 55 percent for Roche up to a specified amount of aggregate joint development costs, after which the Company's share of global development costs for pralsetinib will be reduced by a specified percentage.
 The Company and Roche will also share specified global development costs for any next-generation RET compound co-developed under the collaboration in a similar manner.